quassidi/quassidi.github.io/_posts/2022-07-03-Twitch-Chat-Analytics-Analyzing-jinnyttys-streams.markdown

 ## Personal Motivation

-Twitch community is well known as tech-savvy so I decided to develop the analysis in this community because they could give me good feedback about the report and coding also jinnytty is one of my favorites streamers
+Twitch community is well known as tech-savvy so I decided to develop the analysis in this community because they could give me good feedback about the report and coding ain addition jinnytty is one of my favorites streamers

 ## Business Task

-There isn't a business task I mainly did this project to improve my skill using pandas and their packages and the process of developing a BI analytics
+"There isn’t a business task involve, I mainly did this project to improve my skill using pandas and their packages and the process of developing a BI analytics

 ## Key Stakeholders
 So i said before this is personal project but through the endeavor doing it i found some people that is interesting with it